ljr1981/simple_json/docs/Claude_AI_docs/CRITICAL_PRINCIPLES.md

 ### Validation: More Principles That Work

 **What happened when we followed contract inheritance rules:**
-- ✅ `require else` / `ensure then` → compilation successful
+- âœ… `require else` / `ensure then` â†’ compilation successful
-- ✅ Direct cursor access (`ic.value`) → compilation successful
+- âœ… Direct cursor access (`ic.value`) â†’ compilation successful
-- ✅ All 11 streaming parser tests passed
+- âœ… All 11 streaming parser tests passed

 **What happened when we violated them:**
-- ❌ Plain `require` / `ensure` → compilation errors
+- âŒ Plain `require` / `ensure` â†’ compilation errors
-- ❌ Extra `.item` indirection → compilation errors
+- âŒ Extra `.item` indirection â†’ compilation errors

 **ROI:** Understanding these patterns = 0 debugging time, immediate success